cmfg/LearnOpenData/ListofRessources.md

-List of ressources to learn about open data
+List of resources to learn about open data
 ==

 **What's the definition and legal framework of open data ?**